A Law Firm Fighting for Injured Workers

 This is where an experienced Las Vegas workers’ compensation attorney can help.
 A good and experienced attorney will help you every step of the way to make sure that nothing is missed to give you the best possible chance of fair compensation for your claim.
 Calling us today is risk-free and there is absolutely no cost.

-What Injuries and Illnesses are Covered Under Nevada Workers’ Compensation?
+Is My Injury or Illness Covered Under Nevada Workers’ Compensation?

 No matter what kind of injury or illness you have, if it happened while you were performing normal job duties, it is covered under Nevada workers’ compensation laws.
 However, you will need to have a medical professional confirm this injury after the initial report – and they must find that this injury is directly related to your normal job duties at your employer.